Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: conclusion

 \section{conclusion}

-Using the semi-analytic galaxy formation model \meraxes~we perform a Fisher matrix analysis to forecast the constraints on physical properties of galaxy formation and reionisation that will be available from future 21-cm PS observations.
+Using the semi-analytic galaxy formation model \meraxes we perform a Fisher matrix analysis to forecast the constraints on physical properties of galaxy formation and reionisation that will be available from future 21-cm PS observations.
 Specifically, we use the 210 $\oneh$ Mpc cosmological simulation resolving all atomically cooled haloes (\genpsim of \citealt{Balu2022}) down from $z=20$.

 SAMs are unique in enabling computationally efficient exploration of the underlying parameter space corresponding to the complex astrophysics of galaxy formation and evolution.
 We focused on 8 free parameters in our model that directly impact the X-ray luminosity, UV escape fraction, star formation rate and SNe feedback of the galaxies.
 We constructed a mock observation of the 21-cm PS, focusing on a 1000 hr observation with the forthcoming SKA1-low.
 The observational uncertainty was modelled assuming foreground wedge avoidance using the \textsc{python} package \sense.
-We find that 4 (5) out of the 8 parameters can be constrained to within $\lesssim10$ ($\lesssim 50$) per cent using the 21-cm PS alone from the EoR.
-Specifically, we forecast constraints on our X-ray parameters (the luminosity \lxraygal~and the minimum energy of the photon escaping the early galaxies $E_0$) that are comparable to similar works in the literature.
+Using the Fisher matrix formalism, we find that 4 (5) out of the 8 parameters can be constrained to within $\lesssim10$ ($\lesssim 50$) per cent using the 21-cm PS alone from the EoR.
+Specifically, we forecast constraints on our X-ray parameters (the luminosity \lxraygal and the minimum energy of the photon escaping the early galaxies $E_0$) that are comparable to similar works in the literature.
 We also forecast tight constraints on parameters controlling the star formation efficiency ($\alpha_{\rm SF}$) as well as the normalisation of the UV escape fraction (\fnorm) of the early galaxies.
 On the other hand, SNe feedback parameters remain largely unconstrained reflecting that the 21-cm PS is relatively insensitive to them.
+The complex astrophysics of the early galaxy formation and evolution is captured in the degeneracies and correlations among the model parameters.
+Of particular interest are the correlations among the UV escape fraction and SNe feedback, and those between the star formation efficiency and X-ray parameters of the galaxies.

 To improve the overall constraining power of our analysis we added the Fisher matrix corresponding to the UV LFs from redshifts $z\in[5, 10]$.
 This results in an improvement in all of our parameter forecasts, most notably the critical mass normalisation $\Sigma_{\rm SF}$ and the SNe reheat efficiency $\eta_0$.
 This is not surprising as these parameters primarily control the stellar mass content of the galaxies to which the UV LFs are very sensitive.
 Incorporating the UV LFs into the analyses results in 5 of our parameters being constrained to $\lesssim10$ per cent and all 8 of them being to within $\lesssim50$ per cent.
 Our forecasts illustrate that detailed observations of reionisation with the SKA will be valuable in constraining the astrophysics of the early galaxies.